 Patients may first receive medication specifically for ilioinguinal nerve pain as the first line of therapy.
 These medications are similar to other drugs prescribed to treat neuropathic pain.
 Neuropathic pain can be caused when the nerve fibers become damaged, injured, or cannot properly function.
 Depending on injection results, future treatment can be considered, including nerve ablation, which disables the nerve and neuromodulation, which is pain control using spinal stimulation.

 If you are searching for an evaluation or consultation, please contact us at 201.729.0001.
-Our conveniently located clinics are in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
+Our conveniently located clinics are in West Orange, Aberdeen, Lyndhurst, and Clifton.
 We offer weekday and weekend appointments.